LeToNode/Play2.0-CN-doc/samples/SampleHelloworld.md

 > This sample application is available both in Java and Scala.

-This is a very basic application demonstrating Play 2.0 fundamentals:
+This is a very basic application that demonstrates Play 2.0 fundamentals:

-- Writing controllers and actions.
+- writing controllers and actions
-- Routing and reverse routing.
+- routing and reverse routing
-- Linking public assets.
+- linking public assets
-- Using the template engine.
+- using the template engine
-- Handling forms with validation.
+- handling forms with validation.